Why Bipolar 2 Disorder Requires Intensive Treatment

 Mania is hard to ignore.
 When someone is suffering from a manic episode, bipolar disorder is broadcasting itself, making the illness plainly visible, demanding attention.
 Hypomania, on the other hand, is easy to miss, even by those experiencing it.
 Maybe you just feel really great.
 Maybe you’re particularly productive, quick to laugh, full of good ideas.
 Or maybe you are irritable and full of energy you can’t seem to shake off.
 But no one is staging interventions for hypomania.

 This difference in manic presentations contributes to misunderstandings of bipolar 2 as a kind of “bipolar lite.”
 Without the overt symptomatology of bipolar 1’s mania and lacking in psychosis, it is often seen as a less destructive illness.
-This line of thinking is not only inaccurate, it is also dangerous—downplaying the seriousness of this disorder keeps many from recognizing how vital intensive treatment is for the wellbeing of those living with bipolar 2.
+This line of thinking is not only inaccurate, it is also dangerous—downplaying the seriousness of this disorder keeps many from recognizing how vital intensive bipolar 2 treatment is for the wellbeing of those living with the disorder.

 What is Bipolar 2?

 Bipolar 2 is defined by its oscillations between hypomania and depression.
 While hypomania may indeed be relatively benign, this is not always the case; hypomanic episodes can diminish impulse control, impair judgment, and cause you to behave in ways that damage your life in very real ways, whether personally or professionally.